 1. Where did you get the inspiration for your books?

 This is a really common question with no clear answer except my overactive imagination.
 In a more general sense, I usually start with characters first.
 That is, characters come to my fevered brain, and the plots to my books usually follow that, not the other way round.
-For instance, the inspiration for the Elemental Mysteries was the character of Giovanni Vecchio.

 2. Why romance?